New York (state): Hurricane Sandy (2012)

 On October 29 and 30, 2012, Hurricane Sandy caused extensive destruction of the state's shorelines, ravaging portions of New York City, Long Island, and southern Westchester with record-high storm surge, with severe flooding and high winds causing power outages for hundreds of thousands of New Yorkers, and leading to gasoline shortages and disruption of mass transit systems.
 The storm and its profound effects have prompted the discussion of constructing seawalls and other coastal barriers around the shorelines of New York City and Long Island to minimize the risk from another such future event.
 Such risk is considered highly probable due to global warming and rising sea levels.

-COVID-19 pandemic (2020–present)
+COVID-19 pandemic (2020–2023)

-On March 1, 2020, New York had its first confirmed case of COVID-19 after Washington (state), a previous two months ago.
-Since March 28, New York had the highest number of confirmed cases of any state in the United States, which is outpaced the state as of February 1, 2021.
-Nearly 50 percent of known national cases were in the state as of March 2020, with one-third of total known U.S. cases being in New York City.
+On March 1, 2020, New York had its first confirmed case of COVID-19 after Washington (state), two months prior.

 From May 19–20, Western New York and the Capital Region entered Phase 1 of reopening.
 On May 26, the Hudson Valley began Phase 1, and New York City partially reopened on June 8.

 During July 2020, a federal judge ruled Governor Andrew Cuomo and Mayor Bill de Blasio exceeded authority by limiting religious gatherings to 25% when others operated at 50% capacity.
 On Thanksgiving Eve, the U.S. Supreme Court blocked additional religious restrictions imposed by Cuomo for areas with high infection rates.